Wall Street Analyst Upgrade YPF Sociedad Anonima [YPF]. What else is Wall St. saying

 The document is available on the YPF website at http://www.ypf.com in the Investor Relations section, and can also be downloaded from the SEC’s website at http://www.sec.gov.

-YPF Sociedad Anonima represents 393.01 million in outstanding shares, while the company has a total market value of $4.57 billion with the latest information.
-YPF stock price has been found in the range of $4.81 to $5.21.
+The results of the trading session contributed to over 5099912 shares changing hands.
+Over the past one week, the price volatility of YPF Sociedad Anonima stands at 7.38% while the volatility over the past one month is 6.03%.

-If compared to the average trading volume of 1.94M shares, YPF reached a trading volume of 5207175 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for YPF stock reached $5.06 billion, with 393.01 million shares outstanding and 193.35 million shares in the current float.
+Compared to the average trading volume of 2.10M shares, YPF reached a trading volume of 5099912 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 UBS have made an estimate for YPF Sociedad Anonima shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on June 30, 2022.
 The new note on the price target was released on January 14, 2021, representing the official price target for YPF Sociedad Anonima stock.
 Previously, the target price had yet another drop from $6 to $4, while UBS kept a Sell rating on YPF stock.